executablebooks/MyST-Parser/docs/using/use_api.md

             content
 ```

+## Sphinx Renderer

-- The `myst_parser.docutils_renderer.SphinxRenderer` builds on the `DocutilsRenderer` to add sphinx specific nodes, e.g. for cross-referencing between documents.
+The `myst_parser.docutils_renderer.SphinxRenderer` builds on the `DocutilsRenderer` to add sphinx specific nodes, e.g. for cross-referencing between documents.

 ```{note}
 To use sphinx specific roles and directives outside of a `sphinx-build`, they must first be loaded with the `load_sphinx_env=True` option.